Basics In Statistics Question And Answers

 1. Supra gingival plaque:

-• It adheres to the tooth surface
+• Supra Gingival Plaque adheres to the tooth surface

 • The arrangement is described as Corncob arrangement- ment